Easy Raspberry & Peach Danish

 a slice of peach raspberry Danish on a plate.

-I love pastries – love them!
-While making them is fun and worthwhile, it can also be a time consuming quest.
-Unfortunately, not all of us have the time or the desire to make homemade Danishes.
-Until now.
+I love pastries—I love them!
+While making them is fun and worthwhile, it can also be time-consuming.
+Unfortunately, not all of us have the time or the desire to make homemade Danishes—until now.

 close-up shot of a Danish.